Loans will only be considered in exceptional circumstances.

 To discuss an application for a loan, please contact the Funding and Partnership Officer.
 The officer will discuss the application process and, if you are eligible, will send you an application form.

 Applications can be received at any time and will be considered at the next available Community Grants Panel.

-The community grants panel will meet to consider eligible applications three times per year in March, July and November.
+The community grants panel will meet to consider eligible applications once per year in September.
 You will be required to attend the grants panel to discuss your project.

 We will notify you of our decision within two weeks of the panel meeting.

 Your loan application must be supported by a business plan.
 Your business plan should describe your project, detail your project aims and objectives and make a sound financial case for your proposal, explaining how you intend to minimise any potential risks.
 You may find it helpful to structure your plan under the following headings:

 - Summary (of key points in the business plan)